Rezanans-wow/BZ-antiddos/Pterodactyl-intergration/README.md

  ✔️ - Full support/tested
  ⚠️ - Requires additional packages
- ❌ - Doesn't work at all
+ ❌ - Does not work at all

 Installation - Egg only
 1. Add to your egg